-Demands a policy (see below) on how All Saints deal with the threat of covid-19 in line with our responsibilities under the Management of HASAW at Work Regs

-- Demands documented RA for the impact of covid-19 and the workplace: whilst staff are working at home (this will apply to clergy and any support staff not furloughed as at 1.5.20 & ongoin) the RA might say they need to follow Govt & PHE advice, but if staff are making workplace checks (eg on the buildings) and may go into the office for essential documents or system access and for this All Saints as the employer has a legal duty to create, share, implement and monitor a RA (see Appendix 1) - Demands a safe working practice robust written procedures to show how staff must work to comply with covid-19 regulations and to protect themselves and others.
-Must be shared. - Demands implementation, such as - Line manager talk through induction - Extra procedures - o Segregation - o PPE - But are people adhering?
+- Demands a policy (see below) on how All Saints deal with the threat of covid-19 in line with our responsibilities under the Management of HASAW at Work Regs - Demands documented RA for the impact of covid-19 and the workplace: whilst staff are working at home (this will apply to clergy and any support staff not furloughed as at 1.5.20) the RA might say they need to follow Govt & PHE advice, but if staff are making workplace checks (eg on the buildings) and may go into the office for essential documents or system access and for this All Saints as the employer has a legal duty to create, share, implement and monitor a RA - Demands a safe working practice robust written procedures to show how staff must work to comply with covid-19 regulations and to protect themselves and others.
+Must be shared. - Demands implementation, such as - Line manager talk through induction - Extra procedures - Segregation - o PPE - But are people adhering?
 Not just at work, but outside, on the way in, in corridors etc. What is the 'ground truth' v written plan? - So how do we do this: - Observation are people following what is in the safe working practice - Document review this could be reviewed by the HSE in the event of any incident so it must be right - Discussions talk to staff, how is it working, how do they feel? - Above 3 points are needed on a daily basis, hour by hour if required, e.g. building sites have seen social distancing marshals, may be required in all places when greater access returns to ensure that plans are followed in practice

-The above approach should be implemented now, and can then be updated and amended as and when return to work in the church buildings and the 'normal' use of the church spaces returns (either on a phased or complete basis).
+The above approach should be implemented now, and can then be updated and amended as and when return to work in the church buildings and the 'normal' use of the church spaces returns (either On a phased or complete basis).
 It will require collaboration with any other hall users well in advance of return to agree consistent approach and consistent communications to all workers in the building - no point in us adopting a process that is undone by the actions of others (and vice versa).
-We must be ready to question plans from any user (eg organisations hiring the hall) if not evidenced by a proper RA and clear policy that does not tie in with the policy set by All Saints.
+We must be ready to question plans from any user eg Ladybird Nursery if not evidenced by a proper RA and clear policy: signs on doors alone are not a clear strategy.